AdaCore/training_material/courses/rust_essentials/015_overview/01_what_is_rust.rst

 -  Focuses on reliability and safety without sacrificing performance

 -------------------------------
-Things To Consider About Rust
+Things to Consider About Rust
 -------------------------------

 - Very much like other languages in the Ada/C++/Java tradition